 Even if you decide to use the self-hosted WordPress option, we still recommend setting up an account at WordPress.com.
 As you will see in other tutorials, having a WordPress.com account allows you to integrate additional functions that will help improve your traffic, optimize your site, and analyze your results.

 If you’ve chosen the self-hosted option, the next step is to decide where to install WordPress on your domain.

 Use the chart below to help you decide …

 a) To use WordPress as your main website (e.g. www.mydomainname.com), install it in the “root” folder of your domain (i.e. the main directory).
 This is where people will arrive at when they type your domain name into their web browser.

-Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a subfolder of the domain.
-If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain vs a subfolder, then see this tutorial: Subdomains, addon domains, and parked domains
+Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a subdirectory of the domain.
+If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain and a subfolder, then refer to this tutorial: Subdomains, addon domains, and parked domains

 - www.mydomainname.com – sends visitors to your existing website.